Welcome, community of learners!

 - Rural providers, physicians, pharmacists, public health nurses, BHAs, CHAPs, addiction professionals, social workers, mental health care counselors/providers, sexual health care providers

 - Syringe-access program workers

 - Homeless outreach coordinators

 - Corrections counselors/providers

 - Public health specialists

-Our next four sessions will run from September-December 2021.
+Our next sessions will run in the fall, from September-December 2021.
 Details coming soon!

 Continuing Education Credits